leticiagcapovilla/mywikitest/Machine/Groups/FAC/access_config_db.md

 Three parameters must be supplied:
 * The path for one of the backup files.
-* The container name that is running the Mongo server database (usually config-db, <code>docker container ls</code> can be issued to check it).
+* The container name that is running the Mongo server database (usually config-db, `docker container ls` can be issued to check it).
-* The docker network in which the container is running. (the name being used is config-service, you can check issuing <code>docker network ls</code>).
+* The docker network in which the container is running. (the name being used is config-service, you can check issuing `docker network ls`).

 Note that the container that runs the Mongo server should be running.